 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-Chocolate Poke Cake with Pudding
+Easy Chocolate Poke Cake Recipe

 Over the last few years, I’ve learned a thing or two about you guys.
 The first thing?
 You love poke cakes.
 Every time I share a poke cake recipe, you go absolutely crazy for it.
 I even rounded up my most popular poke cakes, so you have them all in one place!

+- Chocolatey to the max.
+There is chocolate in every aspect of this recipe.
 I used my easy chocolate cake that’s infused with chocolate pudding and hot fudge and topped off with hot chocolate whipped cream, more hot fudge, and chocolate chips.

+- Flavor and creamy.
 The most accurate way I can describe this cake is “dreamy”.

 - Sour Cream – swap our for Plain or Greek yogurt if needed